How to Warmly Welcome New Mothers Back to the Office

 Let your employees know you care, and that you support their choice to become parents.
 A simple “we’re excited to have you back, and my door is always open should you need anything” is imperative.
 Add in access to a phase-in/phase-out program, a lactation support program and new parent transition coaching and you are a rockstar.
 Throw in a cup of coffee and some fresh flowers on top of all that and well, you might just be the closest thing to Zeus this side of Mount Olympus.

-– Nicole Mor, JD, is a working mother of two, lactation law specialist, and the VP of Legal and Compliance for MommaWork.
+– Nicole Mor is a working mother of two, attorney, lactation law specialist, and VP of Legal and Compliance for MommaWork.
+She ensures MommaWork clients have the support, knowledge, and protection they need to best serve their employees.